jakedex/notes/school/368-notes.md

     * to access the location pointed to by a pointer p, use the `*` operator
         * `cout << *p;`
     * `==` compares the addresses stored in the pointers, not the values (use `*p == *q`)
-* Unlike Java, there's no garbage collection - this mneans if you allocate memory from the heap, that memory can't be reused unless you deallocate it explicitly (using `delete` operator)
+* Unlike Java, there's no garbage collection - this means if you allocate memory from the heap, that memory can't be reused unless you deallocate it explicitly (using `delete` operator)
 * In general, for every `new` use, need to have a corresponding `delete` statement
 * commonly used to point to a structure, e.g. if p points to structure with a field named f, it can be accessed with `(*p).f` or its shorthand `p->f`
 * also commonly used to point to dynamically allocated array of values: `int *p = new int [10];`